Building a REST API

 (In case your application won't run, check the databases troubleshooting guide.)

-🥐 Now let's call the API again:
+🥐 Now let's call the API again from the local development dashboard, or from the terminal:

-$ curl http://localhost:4000/url -d '{"URL": "https://encore.dev"}'
+$ curl http://localhost:4000/url -d '{"url": "https://encore.dev"}'

 $ encore db shell url